Journal prompts for self-discovery can help you begin writing about who you are inside.

 - How do you want to be seen?

-- What do you feel you need to improve upon in life?
+- What do you identify as “needing improvement” in your life?

 - What are you most proud of?

 - How do you feel about your body?